itenl/react-native-scrollable-tabview/README.md

 * Flex Tabs and multiple Tabs horizontal scrolling support configuration method
 * Allow to set up each Screen’s own Sticky component
 * Custom badges can be configured for each Tab
-* Support pull down to refresh and slide up to load more pre-functions
+* Support pull down to refresh and slide up to load more pre-functions `onBeforeRefresh` / `onBeforeEndReached`

 ## <a name="installation"/>Installation